grails-profiles/react-webpack/README.md

 ```
 grails create-app myApp -profile react-webpack
 ```

- - If you are looking for the multi-project client/server version of this profile, please see the 2.x branch: https://github.com/grails-profiles/react-webpack/

 This profile is based on the approach described in this post: http://grailsblog.objectcomputing.com/posts/2016/05/28/using-react-with-grails.html  Please read this post for more information.